ztjhz/sorting-visualiser/README.md

 - Change the visualiser speed using a slider

+- Quick sort

+- Bubble sort

-- Sort with quick sort
+- Insertion sort